dhershman1/octoris/README.md

 ## Testing

 Finally!
 Some POC Code is being added!
-Currently you can do the following (After you clone the repo and `npm i` in the directory):
+Currently you can do the following (After you clone the repo and `npm i` in the directory)

+All of these commands are ran with `debug` for output logging

-- `npm run routing` - This will give you a nice log of an example route map built by `octoris`
+- `npm run route` - This will give you a nice log of an example route map built by `octoris`
+- `npm run core` - This will run the core of `octoris` with example route maps allows for the test of route builds
 - More coming soon!

 ## Contribute